-In the last three years, I have managed to only have one bad gout attack.
+In the last three years, I have managed only to have one bad gout attack.
 Along with a few small ones thrown in for good measure.
 This was mostly the result of maintaining a proper diet.
 This year I did start seeing a Rheumatologist for help with Gout and Rheumatoid arthritis.
-If you’re on the fence about seeing a Rheumatologist I highly recommend doing so.
+If you’re on the fence about seeing a Rheumatologist, I highly recommend doing so.

-To monitor my uric acid levels between Doctor visits I have started using a UASure Uric Acid Meter.
-By testing once every few days I can see the progress to stay motivated and make better diet decisions.
+To monitor my uric acid levels between Doctor visits, I have started using a UASure Uric Acid Meter.
+By testing once every few days, I can see the progress to stay motivated and make better diet decisions.
 I hate pricking my finger but knowing my uric acid levels is worth it.

 The following is a list of foods that I avoid or severely limit.
 This is a very rough guide so that you can make some quick decisions.
 I do plan to make a more detailed post in the future as I learn more.
 For the most part, I try to follow the recommendations of the Mayo Clinic.

-2: Shellfish / Seafood including shrimp, mussels, crawfish, squid, oysters, crab, and lobsters are very high in purines and should be severely limited.
+2: Shellfish / Seafood, including shrimp, mussels, crawfish, squid, oysters, crab, and lobsters, are very high in purines and should be severely limited.

-Living in Louisiana and loving Korean food severely limiting shellfish has been a big problem for me.
+Living in Louisiana and loving Korean food, severely limiting shellfish has been a big problem for me.
 Oysters are not a problem since I do not like them.

-3: Seafood Some seafood such as tuna, mackerel, anchovies, and salmon are high in purines.
-As a quick guide if a fish is known for having healthy omega 3’s then it’s probably bad for gout suffers.
+3: Seafood, Some seafood such as tuna, mackerel, anchovies, and salmon, are high in purines.
+As a quick guide, if a fish is known for having healthy omega 3’s, then it’s probably bad for gout suffers.
 These fish should only be consumed in small quantities only when your uric acid levels are in the normal range.

-Fish sauce is made by concentrating anchovies with salt so I do my best to avoid it.
+Fish sauce is made by concentrating anchovies with salt, so I do my best to avoid it.
 Fish sauce is often used in Korean cooking to make kimchi.
 Fish sauce is also widely used in Thai and Vietnamese cooking.

-6: Fatty Meats As a general rule gout sufferers should limit meat consumption to six ounces of lean meat per day.
+6: Fatty Meats As a general rule, gout sufferers should limit meat consumption to six ounces of lean meat per day.
 How strictly you should follow this limit depends upon your uric acid level.
-However lean meats are a better choice for maintaining uric acid levels.
+However, lean meats are a better choice for maintaining uric acid levels.

 7: Yeast.
 Yeast is naturally high in purines.
 Small amounts of yeast like that found in bread are usually not an issue.

 9: Salt / MSG overconsumption of these can dehydrate you.
-The moderate use of salt is usually fine and it makes food taste good.
+The moderate use of salt is usually fine, and it makes food taste good.
 Processed foods containing large amounts of salt should be avoided when possible

 Some foods fall into more than one category.
 Bacon is a prime example.
 It’s a fatty meat, salty, and usually is cured with sodium nitrate.
 Bacon was something that I ate every day.
 After my last big attack, I went for six months without eating bacon.
-Then while traveling for work I ordered some with my breakfast.
+Then while traveling for work, I ordered some with my breakfast.
 It was so salty that I only ate one bite.

-After you start eating healthier your taste buds will change and you will enjoy fresh foods more.
+After you start eating healthier, your taste buds will change, and you will enjoy fresh foods more.
 Not saying the urge to eat the donut will go away (I still find it hard to pass up a hot donut).
 But now I really enjoy the salads.

 For a gout friendly recipe check out this red bean and vegetable soup recipe.